 Invision Kansas City Helps Small Businesses Recover from Malware Disguised as Software Updates

-Software makes the business world go around, and one of small business owners’ biggest fears is that their software goes out of date and negatively impacts their operations.
+Software makes the business world go around, and one of business owners’ biggest fears is that their software goes out of date and negatively impacts their operations.
 Hackers are successful because they play upon those fears and use tactics to exploit them.
 Fear is human vulnerability.
 Fear regarding keeping software up to date is a serious business security vulnerability.
 Hackers send fake software updates in various ways, including emails, pop-up windows, display ads and such.
 They look legit, so users download them.
 However, rather than updating their software, they’re installing malware on their systems.
 Usually, the malware’s damage is done by the time they realize something is wrong and IT support is needed.

 How Much Damage Can Malware Do?